badBlackShark/shrkbot_twitch/README.md

 # shrkbot
-A twitch bot for the channel twitch.tv/trueblackshark
+A bot for the twitch channel twitch.tv/trueblackshark, created using the [cinch](https://github.com/cinchrb/cinch) IRC bot framework.

 ### Setting up